Sustainable Landscaping

 Some of the takeaways include:

 • Start with areas that are difficult to mow, such as steep slopes, wet areas or areas where grass is sparse.
+Convert those to native and/or pollinator patches.

 • Don't apply pesticides.